 But as DJs made their way to dance clubs and discos, they were able to bring their recordings with them.
-The discs were much easier to transport, though DJs also needed other equipment, like turntables.
+The discs were much easier to transport, though DJs also needed other equipment, like turntables and dj tablets.
 Still, the setup was more versatile and could appeal to large audiences.

 In a variety of venues and locations, disc jockeys could bring the music to the masses.
 Companies didn’t have to hire live musicians for shows, so they would hire a DJ instead.